-- The principal or their designee shall provide the hearing officer with the discipline hearing packet, which includes a detailed incident report (include pictures and video when available), a summary of the student's prior discipline, the student's statement, witness statements, and a summary of the student's attendance and academic performance. - The Hearings Officer or designee shall contact the student and their parent/guardian to notify them of the hearing requirement, the date, time, and location of the hearing. - At the hearing, the Hearing Officer will state the reason for the hearing. - The student will be asked to share their account of the incident and answer any questions the Hearing Officer may have.
-Following the student's statement, the Hearings Officer may question both the school representative(s) and the student.
-Questioning will relate to the current infraction as well as prior discipline, attendance, and grades.
+• The principal or their designee shall provide the hearing officer with the discipline hearing packet, which includes a detailed incident report (including pictures and video when available), a summary of the student's prior discipline, the student's statement, witness statements, and a summary of the student's attendance and academic performance.

-- Once all questions have been answered, the parent/guardian will be given an opportunity to share any information they have regarding the incident. - No decision will be made at the hearing.
-The Hearing Officer will review the evidence, render a decision, and inform the school and parent.
+- The Hearings Officer or designee shall contact the student and their parent/guardian to notify them of the hearing requirement, the date, time, and location of the hearing. - At the hearing, the Hearing Officer will state the reason for the hearing. - The student will be asked to share their account of the incident and answer any questions the Discipline Hearing Committee may have. - Following the student's statement, the Hearing Officer may question both the school representative(s) and the student.
+Questions will relate to the current infraction as well as discipline, attendance, and grades from the current year and prior years. - Once all questions have been answered, the parent/guardian will be given an opportunity to share any information they have regarding the incident. - No decision will be made at the hearing.
+The Hearing Officer will review the evidence with the Discipline Hearing Committee.
+After deliberation, the committee will render a decision and recommendation to the Superintendent, and inform the school and parent.